CCHI brings together different stakeholders in the medical interpreting profession and industry to ensure quality in healthcare interpreting.

 CCHI counts over 4,200 certified healthcare interpreters across the U.S. Keep up to date with certification news and stay connected.

-Learn about Healthcare Interpreting Standards and Certification
+Learn about Medical Interpreting Standards and Certification

-How certification makes your life easier
+How medical interpreter certification makes your life, as a company or trainer, easier